Erin Mills Town Centre: Redevelopment

 In July 2013, a $100 million redevelopment was announced which would include the replacement of the centre court clock tower with a glass sphere 283 feet in circumference that would open up sightlines and increase the amount of natural light.
 The removal of the clock tower also allowed for a true centre court and infinity fountain to be installed.
 The centre court is also used to host events and activities, as well as a Christmas tree and Santa village during the holidays.
 This renovation would be the first major renovation since mall opening in 1989.
 Other renovations would include elevating the skylights and replacing them with modern clerestory windows, new LED lighting, new European limestone flooring and a new main entrance.
 The food court was completed in Spring 2015 and was completely redesigned and expanded.
 It featured high ceilings and large windows.
 Many stores, including Shoppers Drug Mart, were renovated for a modern look, matching the redevelopment.

 The construction developer was Broccolini Construction Inc. and mandated by 20Vic Management, renovating approximately 800000 sqft and adding an extra 25000 sqft of expansion through the food court and other shopping areas.
 Erin Mills Town Centre remained open throughout the redevelopment, but opened at 8:00 AM every weekday.

 Incidents

 Shortly after 8 p.m. on October 16, 2012, a robbery occurred at the mall's Peoples Jewellers store.
 The robbers managed to take an undisclosed amount of money, and jewellery.
 There were no injuries.

 On June 11, 2014, during the $100 million mall renovation, there was an incident, injuring a worker.
 Shortly after 11 p.m., a roof truss collapsed, causing other beams to fall, one falling on the worker, pinning him under a steel beam.
 The worker was airlifted from Credit Valley Hospital, by Ornge air ambulance to a nearby trauma centre in Toronto.

+Shortly after 3 p.m. on January 19, 2025, a robbery occurred at the mall's Charm Diamond Centre store.
+The robbers managed to take an undisclosed amount of money, and jewellery.